mrkmg/type-rest/README.md

 ## Description

-Type Rest is intended to be used to provide a simple to use interface to a well defined JSON-based API.
+Type Rest is provides a simple-to-use interface to a well-defined JSON-based API.
 All endpoints, query params, and body objects can be defined through the use TypeScript and the provided types.
-That declaration is passed to an instance of Type Rest which translates those defined routes to callable functions.
+That definition is passed to an instance of Type Rest which translates those defined routes to callable functions.

-Type Rest is opinioned to JSON based Rest centric APIs.
+Type Rest is opinionated to JSON based Rest centric APIs.
 All request bodies and responses are expected to be in json.
 The use of HTTP Verbs like GET, POST, etc are central to making sure the usage makes sense.
 Paths by default are *converted-to-dash-case*.